minhnguyen3001/GPU-Overclocking/README.md

 ## Conclusion
 Congratulations!
 You have successfully overclocked your GPU.
 You should now notice improved performance in gaming and graphics applications.
-Your GPU should be able to stay below 85°C when running application that demanding high graphic rendering.
-To ensure your GPU functions correctly, regularly check the temperature of your GPU and make sure it does not exceed 85°C.
+Your GPU should be able to stay below 85°C when running an application that demands high graphic rendering.
+To ensure your GPU functions correctly, regularly check the temperature of your GPU and make sure it does not exceed 85°C, and the FPS is at the minimum rate of 60 fps.

 ### Troubleshooting Tips:
 - If your system crashes, then you should reduce the overclock settings.
 - If temperatures of the GPU exceed 85°C, you should consider improving cooling solutions or reverting to default settings.
+- If the FPS is below 60 fps, you should consider adjusting your overclock setting.
+If it is still not working, then you should consider upgrading your computer hardware component.

 By following these steps, you should able to maximize your GPU's performance.
-If you encounter any issues or need further assistance, feel free to reach out to the gaming community online.
+If you encounter any issues or need further assistance, feel free to reach out to the gaming community online, or any community that works regularly with computer software/hardware.